Overview

 Features

-- High-performance event-loop under networking model of multiple threads/goroutines
+- High-performance event-driven looping based on a networking model of multiple threads/goroutines

 - Built-in goroutine pool powered by the library ants